rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 To have lawsuits at all with one another is already a defeat for you.
 Why not rather suffer wrong?
 Why not rather be defrauded? ^0607

-But you yourselves wrong and defraud — even your own brothers! ^0608
+But you yourselves wrong and defraud--even your own brothers! ^0608

-Or do you not know that the unrighteous will not inherit the kingdom of God?
-Do not be deceived : neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, ^0609
+Do you not know that the unrighteous will not inherit the kingdom of God?
+Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, ^0609

 nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God. ^0610

 And such were some of you.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God. ^0611

 All things are lawful for me, but not all things are helpful.
-All things are lawful for me, but I will not be dominated by anything. ^0612
+All things are lawful for me, but I will not be enslaved by anything. ^0612

-Food is meant for the stomach and the stomach for food — and God will destroy both one and the other.
+Food is meant for the stomach and the stomach for food--and God will destroy both one and the other.
 The body is not meant for sexual immorality, but for the Lord, and the Lord for the body. ^0613

 And God raised the Lord and will also raise us up by his power. ^0614